shaked777/GameRevive_BACK/README.md

 The recommendation system is built using Python and is integrated into the Django backend.
 The system uses advanced data analysis techniques and machine learning models from the scikit-learn library to learn from user interactions and provide personalized game recommendations in real-time.

-## Contributing
-We welcome contributions to this project!
-If you'd like to contribute, please fork the repository and submit a pull request with your changes.